Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 Explore applications →Why storytelling matters

-Indigenous storytelling traditions also remind educators that learning is relational, holistic, and grounded in community, responsibility, and respect.
+Indigenous traditions remind us that learning is grounded in the "Four R's": Respect, Relevance, Responsibility, and Reciprocity.

 About this website